decentraland/old-documentation/_posts/builder/2020-03-16-smart-items.md

 - _Scale Item_: Smoothly transition an item from one scale to another.
 You can also scale it in different proportions for each axis.
 It can act on any item in the scene, smart or not.

-- _Delay_: Wait a given amount of seconds before triggering an action in a smart item
+- _Delay_: Wait a given amount of seconds before triggering an action in a smart item.

 - _Interval_: Trigger an action in a smart item regularly, every given amount of seconds.